TuHuynh296/freshlang/README.md

 ## Running the tests
 ```
-run application with file executive LearnEnglish.py in cmd:
+On Windows run application with file executive LearnEnglish.py in cmd, if you're using Linux or Mac in terminal you have to insert 'sudo' in front of command:
 python LearningEnglish.py
 ```